LOV 2.0 Programme 2024

 With his projection “Point Line Surface Solid V5”, Bremen-based media artist Daniel Rossa creates a homogeneous dialogue between graphic visualisation and physical structure.
 Since its 2015 debut, the show has developed into an ever-evolving site-specific production that aims to highlight the individual characteristics of different architectural structures around the world.
 The artist’s impressive artistic links between the real and digital worlds have already adorned the Sydney Opera House and the Elbphilharmonie concert hall in Hamburg.

-5. Marienplatz (Mary’s Square) – “Das Deck” in the pop-up museum
+5. Marienplatz (Mary’s Square) – “Das Deck” pop-up museum

 “Evanescent”